Role of Neighborhood Improvement Specialists (NIS)

 - Monitor key predetermined sites for illegal dumping and trash in conjunctions with Forestry and the Environmental investigators.

-- Prepare weekly reports of activity to be shared with the NST Director, NST Secretary, and the Alderman of the assigned area, including Cityworks, Problem Properties, and weekly time sheet/work schedule.
+- Prepare weekly reports of activity to be shared with the NSD Director, NSD Secretary, and the Alderman of the assigned area, including Cityworks and Problem Properties.

 - Monitor daily building permit activity.

 - Share pertinent information with neighborhood groups and block units.

 - Remove illegal signs in right of way per current NST procedure.

 - Recruit block party participants for the annual National Night Out.

 - In cooperation with other members of the problem properties team, identify and introduce potential nuisance properties, as found through research, personal observance, Aldermanic or citizen referral, or through routine research of police calls for service.